-A 2006 review of all treatments for warts concluded that more research is needed to find the best treatment.
+A of all treatments for warts concluded that more research is needed to find the best treatment.
 The researchers suggested that the most promising research is in the development of type-specific antiviral therapies for HPV.

 Periungual warts can cause permanent damage and disfigurement to your nails and nail beds.
 The warts may also lead to a soft tissue infection called paronychia.